erikkjellgren/erikkjellgren.github.io/_posts/2023-01-06-jordan_wigner_representation.md

 \end{matrix}\right) \neq I
 \end{eqnarray} $$

-It can thus be seen that the annihilation and creation operators are not unitrary.
+It can thus be seen that the annihilation and creation operators are not unitary.
 Instead we can consider the [Pauli operators](https://en.wikipedia.org/wiki/Pauli_matrices):

 $$ \begin{eqnarray}